 What does Nurx cost?

-There’s no charge to chat with doctors at Nurx.* Even better, Nurx offers more than 50 name-brand and generic birth control options at a super-low price.
+We charge a $30 consultation fee, which includes unlimited messaging with our medical team for a year.
+Even better, Nurx offers more than 50 name-brand and generic birth control options at a super-low price.

 No insurance?
 No problem.
 Nurx provides many generic options that’ll set you back a mere $15 a month.